 If this were to be DVA’s central tenet for its operations, it would reflect a philosophical move away from focusing on payments, benefits and compensation, to a stronger focus on veterans’ health, wellbeing, rehabilitation and productivity. (sub.
 125, p.
 18)

-This social welfare policy made up by dva to suit its long term existence – has government ever decided this?
+This social welfare policy made up by DVA to suit its long term existence – has government ever decided this?

 On page 160 the Commission states: